EmidaOlamide/Communicate-Data-Findings-Udacity/README.md

 # Prosper Data Exploration
+## Introduction

+This is a Udacity project.
+The task is to perform an Exploratory Data Analysis using Python and to create a presentation with explanatory plots that convey my findings.

 ## Dataset

 This data set contains 113,937 loans with 81 variables on each loan, including loan amount, borrower rate (or interest rate), current loan status, borrower income, and many others.
 The dataset is too large for GitHub.
 So, It can be found [here](https://www.google.com/url?q=https://s3.amazonaws.com/udacity-hosted-downloads/ud651/prosperLoanData.csv&sa=D&ust=1581581520570000)

+## Data Wrangling

 The following data wrangling were performed before I started the exploration:
 1. Selected my variables of interest